clementGOURIOU/benchmark_motorbike/README.md

 The two different options are selected by choosing one of the two configurations files:

-1.  `system/fvSolution.fixedITER` in that cases it has been fixed a constat number of iteration for the pressure solver equal to 250
+1.  `system/fvSolution.fixedITER` in that cases it has been fixed a constat number of iteration for the pressure solver equal to 250, and for the velocity solver equal to 5.
 2.  `system/fvSolution.fixedNORM` in that case it has been fixed an exit norm value of 10^{-4} for the pressure solver.

+Figures shows the

 * **HPC motorbike**